sleyva97/DockerVault/README.md

 - [x] Run Docker version of vault and Consul
 - [x] Separate containers for Docker and Consul
+- [ ] Enable SSL on vault for encrypted requests
 - [ ] Deploy into Google Cloud Platform using Kubernetes
 - [ ] Find a way to securely manage unseal keys and auth tokens
 - [ ] Automate the process